-The basic framework of corporate governance is set by the relevant laws and by-laws.
+The basic framework of corporate governance system is set by the relevant laws and by-laws.

 Another relevant systemic law is the Law on Capital Markets which governs the capital market and the procedures for issuance and trading of joint stock company shares (and other securities) on the financial market, as well as required disclosure of information about to public companies.

-In this domain, the regulations are also supplemented by the by-laws adopted by the Securities Commission (Rules on the official registry of information and Rules of the Content, Form and Manner of Publishing Annual, Semi-Annual and Quarterly Reports of Public Companies and Instructions on how public companies and certain persons associated with them provide information to the Commission), as well as the regulations of the Belgrade Stock Exchange (primarily the Rules on Business Operation аnd Rules on Listing).
+In this domain, the regulations are also supplemented by the by-laws adopted by the Securities Commission (Rules on the official registry of information and Rules of the Content, Form and Manner of Publishing Annual, Semi-Annual and Quarterly Reports of Public Companies), as well as the regulations of the Belgrade Stock Exchange (primarily the Rules on Business Operation and Rules on Listing).

-The regulatory framework of corporate governance system in addition to the elements prescribed by law and by-laws also includes the main elements of internal regulations and voluntary acceptance of the obligations and principles of the best corporate practice.
+The regulatory framework of corporate governance system in addition to the elements prescribed by law and by-laws also includes the elements of internal regulations and voluntary acceptance of the obligations and principles of the best corporate governance practice.